MPSN: Motion-aware Pseudo Siamese Network for Indoor Video Head Detection in Buildings: METHODS

 \subsection{Motion estimation}

 As mentioned in Section~\ref{section1}, the human head would not be static for a long time.
 We introduce prior motion knowledge to guide the network $\emph{N}_{feat}$ to extract effective head features.
-For further applications, we use simple BS methods to extract motion areas roughly.
+For further applications, we use simple background subtraction methods to roughly extract motion areas.
 We define the frame difference operator as

 where $\bm{I_f}$ is the $\bm{f}{\rm th}$ frame in an image sequence, and $N$ is the sequence length.
+For color images, we conduct the same operation on three channels (RGB channels) by using Eq.~\eqref{motion}, respectively.
 Although the time intervals between $\bm{I_{f+1}}$ and $\bm{I_f}$ have large variations in applications, this operator is sensitive to motion pixels and contains spatial location information.

-In addition, optical flow has been widely applied in video analysis.
+Optical flow has been widely applied in video analysis.
 It helps to estimate video motion information.
 In this paper, we define the motion field by the optical flow estimation algorithm $\mathcal{F}$ \citep{teed2020raft,ilg2017flownet,lucas1981iterative} as

-The rough motion features will be further extracted by the following pseudo siamese network.
+The rough motion features will be further extracted by the following pseudo-siamese network.